 The third-party inspector checks the following items in the power cable casing inspection process:

-- Check of paint using specified colour swatch, measure thickness, if specified
+- Check of paint using a specified color swatch, and measure thickness, if specified

 - Power Cable General Arrangement Check